microsoft/AL-Go/Scenarios/SetupPowerPlatform.md

 <br>

-The authentication context is a JSON object that you save in your GitHub secrets with the following naming convention: `<environmentName>_AUTHCONTEXT`
+The authentication context is a JSON object that you save in your GitHub secrets with the following naming convention: `<GitHubEnvironmentName>_AUTHCONTEXT`

 > **NOTE:** The JSON object cannot have any spaces.

 <br>

-The recommended way to get the auth context is to use the BCContainerHelper to generate the JSON:
+The recommended way to get the auth context is to use the BCContainerHelper to generate the JSON - open a PowerShell window and run the following commands:

 > **NOTE:** You need to use the preview version to get the new parameters to ALGoAuthContext.

 ```powershell